vala-lang/awesome-vala/README.md

 - [Libgee](https://wiki.gnome.org/Projects/Libgee) - A utility library providing GObject-based interfaces and classes for commonly used data structures (lists, maps, queues, trees, etc.).
 - [Graphene](https://github.com/ebassi/graphene) - A thin layer of types for graphic libraries.
 It provides common types needed to handle 3D transformations: points, triangles, rectangles, quads, quaternions, vectors, matrices, spheres, etc.
 - [Numeric-GLib](https://github.com/arteymix/numeric-glib) - A collection of numeric data types for GLib (and Vala) via GCC extensions.
 It includes 128 bit integers & floats, complex types, vectorized operations, and decimal types.

+## Editor Plugins

+- [Vala Code](https://github.com/thiagoabreu/vala-code) is a plugin for VIsual Studio Code that enables basic autocompletion and syntax highlighting for Vala.
+- [Vala-TMBundle](https://github.com/technosophos/Vala-TMBundle) is a TextMate bundle that provides Vala syntax highlighting, code completion, etc. Sublime Text 3 can also use this plugin.
+- [language-vala-modern](https://atom.io/packages/language-vala-modern) provides Vala language support in Atom.
+It's a fork of the unmaintained "language-vala package".
+- [Vala Syntax 4 Sublime Text](https://launchpad.net/valasyntax4sublimetext) is a basic plugin for Sublime Text 3 that provides syntax highlighting.

 ## Graphic Libraries